What is Judicial Separation?

 Like divorce, a Statement of Arrangements form [setting out plans for any children] is also required by the court together with the original or a certified copy of the Marriage Certificate.

 Also as with divorce cases, the court can issue orders on dividing the matrimonial property and providing for the custody, support and maintenance of children.

 Click here to find out more about making arrangements for children on divorce and judicial separation.

 JS petitions are rarely granted; in 1998 for example, only 518 Judicial Separation decrees were issued in England and Wales compared to 143,879 Decrees Nisi.

 However, if both parties are opposed to divorce for religious or other personal reasons and consider Judicial Separation to be the best option, contact our team of specialist divorce lawyers to ensure you receive the most expert legal advice.

-Our 5 strong family law team represent clients in relationship breakdown both locally in Wiltshire, Hampshire and Dorset– and throughout England and Wales – from our offices in Salisbury, Andover, Fordingbridge and Amesbury.
+Our family law team represent clients in relationship breakdown both locally in Wiltshire, Hampshire and Dorset– and throughout England and Wales – from our offices in Salisbury, Andover, Fordingbridge and Amesbury.